Radomir-Aksenenko/Radomir-Aksenenko/README.md

 # 💫 About Me:

-I am a designer and also a beginner front-end developer.<br>😎I'm studying now<br>😀I'm working on a big project.
+I am a designer and also a beginner front-end developer

 ## 🌐 Socials: